helm-unittest/helm-unittest/README.md

 - **suite**: *string, optional*.
 The suite name to show on test result output.

 - **templates**: *array of string, recommended*.
 The template files scope to test in this suite, only the ones specified here is rendered during testing.
 If omitted, all template files are rendered.
+File suffixed with `.tpl` is added automatically, you don't need to add them again.

 - **tests**: *array of test job, required*.
 Where you define your test jobs to run, check [Test Job](#test-job).

 ## Test Job

-The test job is the base unit for running unittest.
+The test job is the base unit for rendering chart for testing.
 Your chart is **rendered each time a test job run**, and validated with assertions defined in the test.
 You can setup your values used to render the chart in the test job with external values files or directly in the test job definition.
 Below is a test job example with all of its options defined:

 ```yaml
 ...